atbcb/usab-uswds/_pages/about/eeo/aap.md

 How was the condition recognized as a potential barrier?

-_A review of the Access Board's workforce data revealed the Access Board is not meeting the PWTD gaok at the GS 1-10 grades.
+_A review of the Access Board's workforce data revealed the Access Board is not meeting the PWTD goal at the GS 1-10 grades.
 The Access Board only has 2 positions at the GS 1-10 grades.
 The Access Board will endeavor to fill these positions appropriately as they are vacated or create additional positions that meet PWTD criteria when additional needs for these types of positions are identified._

 #### Statement of Barrier Groups: